swiftlang/swift-evolution/proposals/NNNN-dynamic-actor-isolation.md

 This proposal adds dynamic actor isolation checking to:

-  - Witnesses of `nonisolated` protocol requirements when protocol conformance is annotated as `@preconcurrency`.
+  - Witnesses of synchronous `nonisolated` protocol requirements when the witness is isolated and the protocol conformance is annotated as `@preconcurrency`.
 For example:

-    If `respondToUIEvent` is a witness to a protocol requirement, the protocol conformance error can be	suppressed using a `@preconcurrency` annotation on the protocol to indicate that the protocol itself 	predates concurrency:
+    If `respondToUIEvent` is a witness to a synchronous `nonisolated` protocol requirement, the protocol conformance error can be suppressed using a `@preconcurrency` annotation on the protocol to indicate that the protocol itself 	predates concurrency:

    ```swift
 	import NotMyLibrary